gladyskigen2022/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  The error message display indicated name error- unitialized constant Toys. omitted the s in Toys to Toy

 - Update the number of likes for a toy

   - How I debugged:
+  Not rendering; added the render json

 - Donate a toy to Goodwill (and delete it from our database)